meilisearch/meilisearch-js-plugins/README.md

 Routing is configured inside `instantSearch` component.
 Please refer [to the documentation](https://www.algolia.com/doc/api-reference/widgets/simple-state-mapping/js/) for further implementation information.

-## 🤖 Compatibility with MeiliSearch and InstantSearch

-This package only guarantees: compatibility with:

-- The version v0.20.0 of [MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases/tag/v0.20.0).
-- The version v4 of [InstantSearch.js](https://github.com/algolia/instantsearch.js/releases/tag/v4.23.0)

 ## Development Workflow and Contributing